jeetsukumaran/delineate/docs/_sources/quickstart.rst.txt

 Basic Run Output
 ~~~~~~~~~~~~~~~~

-Executing this command will run the DELINEATE analysis and will produce
+Executing this command will run the |delineate| analysis and will produce
 the following output files:

 -  "*data1.delimitation-results.json*"